Estramate/TeamIO/CONTRIBUTING.md

 - Help others learn and grow
 - Follow project guidelines and standards

-Thank you for contributing to TeamIO!
+Thank you for contributing to ClubFlow!